 Upon registering with the practice, you will automatically be opted ‘in’ to all the data sharing options unless you specifically opt ‘out’.
 This is a national policy and is in the interests of providing you with the best care.

 Please read this document carefully and bring the completed form to reception either if you want to opt out of the core summary care record (SCR) or the local My Care Record or if you want to opt in to the additional SCR data.

 Summary Care Record (SCR) – National Data Sharing

 The NHS in England is using a national electronic record called the Summary Care Record (SCR) to support patient care.
 There are two elements; Core SCR and additional SCR.

-My Care Record – Local Data Sharing of Full Medical Record (Buckinghamshire / Oxfordshire / Berkshire only – eg attendance at A&E / Out of Hours locally)
+My Care Record relates to Local Data Sharing of your Full Medical Record (Buckinghamshire / Oxfordshire / Berkshire only – eg for attendance at A&E / Out of Hours locally).